Skip to main content

 TCP

-TCP operates at the Transport Layer (Layer 4) of the OSI model, providing end-to-end communication services for applications.
+TCP (Transmission Control Protocol) operates at the Transport Layer (Layer 4) of the OSI model, providing end-to-end communication services for applications.
 It works closely with the Internet Protocol (IP), which operates at the Network Layer (Layer 3).

 The 3-way handshake is the process used by TCP to establish a reliable connection between a client and a server: